-Elddis, together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as structural bonding adhesive, gaskets and tapes.
-If for any reason your new motorhome is damaged or requires remedial work then only an approved Elddis Retailer or Service Centre should undertake such work.
+Elddis, together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as structural bonding adhesives, gaskets and tapes.
+Therefore, if for any reason your new motorhome is damaged or requires remedial work then we would recommend an approved Elddis Retailer or Service Centre should undertake such work.